belmansjef/GOAP_ZombieGame/README.md

 It's a simple method that calculates the distance between itself and its target (an aquired medkit in this case) and returns that distance as the cost.
 So the further an item, the higher the cost of `Action_GrabMedkit`.
 <br>
 <br>
-Picture this scenario: the agent is shooting at a horde of zombies and their weapon runs out of ammo.
+For a last example, picture this scenario: the agent is shooting at a horde of zombies and their weapon runs out of ammo.
 They previously aquired a weapon in a house a few kilometers back, but couldn't carry it at that time since their backpack was full.
 It would be of great risk to try and run all the way back to grab that weapon as zombies might swarm them.
 But if they succeed, they are guaranteed to have a weapon equiped.
 There's also an unlooted house a few hundred meters away.
 They might just try their luck and search it for a weapon, though no guarantees.
 In this case, you could give both actions of moving to a previously aquired weapon and searching a new house a procedural cost based on the distance to the agent and the risk factor of searching a new house.
 <br>
 <br>
 Besides a procedural cost, an action can also have a procedural validity check.
 This is used by the <a href="planner">planner</a> before the action's *preconditions* and *effects* are checked to see if the action is able to operate on the world state.
 Bringing back `Action_GrabMedkit` as an example: the agent might have aquired a medkit and their inventory is not full, so the action's preconditions are met.
-But the action's `IsValid()` method will check if the pathfinder can find a valid path towards the medkit, if not, the action is not valid.
+The action's `IsValid()` method will check if the pathfinder can find a valid path towards the medkit, if not, the action is not valid.
 You could, each frame, make the pathfinder try and find a path towards all aquired items and store the result in the world's state.
 You could then use the action's *preconditions* to check against these results, but you can already tell that this has diminishing returns on performance as the number of aquired items grows.

 <a name="states"></a>
 ### World And Goal State

-Not to be confused with a FSM's state, world and goal states are a list of (mostly boolean) parameters describing the current and desired state of the world respectively.
+Not to be confused with a FSM's state, world and goal states are a list of (in the case of this project) boolean parameters describing the current and desired state of the world respectively.
 For this project, a simplified version of the world state looks something like the following:
 ```cpp
 {
     {"pistol_in_inventory"  : true},